vikahl/kompetensdag-yubikey-2020/yubikey-pgp-ssh.md

 Keys can be listed with `gpg --list-secret-keys`.
 Keys that exists only on the Yubikey will be noted with a `>` afterwards, i.e. `sec>`.

+The keys are also noted with usage as:

+    E = encryption
+    S = signing
+    C = certification
+    A = authentication

+These can be combined so a `SC` means a key that can be used both for signing and certification.

 ## Configure the Yubikey itself